leandronsp/marionette-boilerplate/README.md

 It will open a Google Chrome instance and run all tests on it, when a file is updated tests will be run again.
 You can see the rests as a notification or in the console.
 The other option to run tests is for Continuous Integration purposes, it will run all the tests against PanthomJS and output a jUnit format file for analysis.

-    $ gulp test
+    $ gulp coverage

-You can get the results at `.tmp/test-results.xml`.
+And the Browser will open the coverage in HTML format.

 E2E Testing